cenwu/pqrBayes/README.md

     [Ren et al. (2023)](https://doi.org/10.1111/biom.13670), and regularized quantile varying coefficient models ([Zhou et al.(2023)](https://doi.org/10.1016/j.csda.2023.107808)).
 In particular, valid robust Bayesian inferences under both models in the presence of heavy-tailed errors can be validated on finite samples.
+Additional models including robust Bayesian group LASSO are also included.
 The Markov Chain Monte Carlo (MCMC) algorithms of the proposed and alternative models are implemented in C++.

 ## How to install